St333fan/meshgen-zeroshop/README.md

                 ├── PXL_20251009_114031268.jpg
                 └── PXL_20251009_114039378.jpg
 ```
-Before you run the pipeline build all docker images, as describted below
+Before you run the pipeline build all docker images, as described below
 ```bash
 # run the full pipeline, currently support for sam, mast3r and svraster
 chmod +x run_all_pipeline.sh